UntitledsTakenNOOOO/dehacked-attack/pk3-attack/README.txt

 * Hive Mother (Sunder, 2019): This 2000 HP insectoid demon can both fire mancubus fireballs very quickly AND retaliates with a set of three rockets when flinched.
 	* Spawns with spider masterminds under special circumstances, otherwise it is limited to being summoned by the Icon of Sin and other final bosses.
-* Avactor Brain (Avactor, 2018): A floating giant 2000 HP arachnorb-like brain monster that fires BFG shots.
+* Avactor Brain (Avactor, 2018): A floating giant 2200 HP arachnorb-like brain monster that fires BFG shots.
-	* Spawns with spider masterminds under special circumstances, otherwise it is limited to being summoned by the Icon of Sin and other final bosses.
+* Flying Mastermind: While it only has 2000 HP, it's ability to fly gives it an edge that means which you should be careful while engaging it.
 * Indomitable Mastermind (Struggle: Antaresian Legacy, 2018): A variant of the spider mastermind that uses both a super-chaingun AND a plasma rifle at the same time.
 * Spectral Leviathan (Struggle: Antaresian Legacy, 2018): Less health and moves slower than the Leviathan, but he's partially invisible.
 Spawns with Spider Masterminds.
 * Gate Master (Counterattack, 2017): A super arachnorb with 8000 HP and an Afrit-like attack.